 Keep The Bugs at Bay

-For an easy, all natural bug-repellent, we simply mixed 10-15 drops each of Rosemary, Thyme, Peppermint, and Thieves with water in a small spray bottle, shaking well before each application.
-(Be sure to use only 100% pure essential oil—for more information, check out this THIS POST!)
+For an easy, all-natural bug-repellent, we simply mixed 10-15 drops each of Rosemary, Thyme, Peppermint, and Thieves with water in a small spray bottle, shaking well before each application.
+(Be sure to use only 100% pure essential oil—for more information, check out THIS POST!)

 Successfully growing a vegetable garden can sometimes feel like a daunting prospect, especially when you are just getting started.
 A few failures can make you reluctant to try again, but the truth is that gardening often takes a lot of trial and error to finally get it right.
-In the end, however, there is nothing quite as satisfying as being able to enjoy fresh produce you have grown from scratch!
+In the end, however, there is nothing quite as satisfying as being able to enjoy fresh produce, grown from scratch, from your very own garden!

 Hopefully these practical tips from my own garden will encourage you to give it your first shot, or try it one more time.
 Happy gardening!